liyinnbw/MSFM/README.md

 5. Visualization of reconstructed point cloud and camera poses.

 ## Build Environment
-Best on Ubuntu 16.04 and above.
+Ubuntu 18.04 and above (because of the versions of apt installed libraries).

 ## Build Commands
 1. Apt install dependencies